50 Cent Blames Michael Jackson Fans For His Lewd Comment About ‘Little Boys Butts’

 — HotNewHipHop (@HotNewHipHop) September 10, 2019

 50 is no stranger to controversy and not shy with his opinions.
 He recently attacked Wendy Williams’ appearance, as The Inquisitr reported, and has done so many times in the past.
-He has poked fun of her for fainting on her show in 2017 and made numerous comments about her body on social media.
+He has poked fun at her for fainting on her show in 2017 and made numerous comments about her body on social media.

 Per Celebrity Insider, 50 recently commented on Nicki Minaj’s surprise retirement announcement in which she expressed her decision to spend more time with her boyfriend, Kenneth Petty, and start a family.
 According to 50, both Minaj and Petty and “crazy” for their bombshell decision.